Writing a travel review helps ensure that future travelers select the right destination and accommodations for them.

 Step 1 – Do your homework

 Research your destination ahead of time.
 Have a general idea of the layout of the property or area you’ll be visiting.
-Be familiar with the history of your location.
+Familiarize yourself with the history of your location.
 Contact the Convention and Visitors Bureau (CVB) at least 3 weeks prior to your visit and ask them to send you a press kit including maps, brochures and a travel guide, which will help with your research.

 Step 2 – Take notes